deteque/unbound-rpz/README.md

   /usr/bin/wget --user=ftp --password=ftp ftp://ftp.rs.internic.net/domain/db.cache -O /etc/unbound/root.cache

 # 3.)
 Create the unbound configuration file
 The primary configuration file for unbound is unbound.conf.
 From within the container, a "mostly" configured unbound.conf can be found at /root/unbound/unbound.conf.
 The sample file contains everything needed to get the dns server up and running except for the master IPs in the RPZ section as well as ACL information.
-This file is truncate to include only the relevant options.
+This file is truncated to include only the relevant options.
 The full configuration file can be found at /root/unbound/unbound.conf.DISTRIBUTION.
 These files can be copied from the docker image with this script:

 	docker run --rm -v /etc/unbound:/etc/unbound/ deteque/unbound-rpz /bin/cp /root/unbound/unbound.conf /etc/unbound/zonefiles/